 From ~$200-$400/yr

 Adds fire and theft protection for your Daihatsu.
-Good value for Daihatsus worth $3,000-$8,000 where replacement cost matters.
+Worth considering for models worth $3,000-$8,000 where the replacement cost still matters to you.

 • Third-party property damage